 Carcinoids involving the ampulla of Vater are rare lesions that may produce painless jaundice.
 The published data indicate that these tumors, in contrast to their midgut counterparts, metastasize in approximately half of cases irrespective of primary tumor size.
 Therefore, radical excision in the form of pancreaticoduodenectomy is recommended regardless of tumor size.
 As with other gastrointestinal carcinoid tumors, biological treatment with octreotide analogues can be applied to symptomatic patients.
 Tumor-targeted radioactive therapy is a newly emerging treatment option.
 We here report case of a carcinoid tumor of the ampulla of Vater presenting as painless jaundice in a 65-year old man and review the relevant literature, giving special attention to the morphologic features, clinical characteristics, and treatment modalities associated with this disease process.

 Carcinoid tumors belong to the family of neuroendocrine tumors, which usually grow slowly with distinct biological and clinical characteristics.
 The incidence of these tumors is approximately 2.5 in 100 000 people per year.
 The appendix is the most common location, accounting for roughly 60% of all cases, followed by the ileum, the rectum and the stomach.
 Approximately 2% of cases involve the duodenum, 1% the biliary tract, and 0.6% the pancreas.
 Carcinoid tumors that involve the ampulla are an extremely rare clinical entity, with 93 reported cases[2-7].
 We report another case of a carcinoid tumor of the ampulla of Vater presenting as painless jaundice.
 The relevant literature is reviewed, giving special attention to the morphologic features, clinical characteristics, and treatment modalities associated with this disease process.

 A 65-year old otherwise healthy man presented with a 2-wk history of intractable pruritus.
 Review of systems was notable for dark urine.
 He denied clay-colored stool, diarrhea, flushing or dyspnea.
 Physical examination was remarkable for mildly icteric sclerae.
 There were no palpable abdominal masses, adenopathy, or café-au-lait spots.
 Laboratory studies indicated a markedly elevated level of alkaline phosphatase (712 U/L).
-Total bilirubin was 29 mg/L. Abdominal computed tomography (CT) scan revealed significant dilatation of both the common bile duct (CBD) and the pancreatic duct, without any obvious periampullary mass, retroperitoneal adenopathy or liver lesions (Figure ).
+Total bilirubin was 29 mg/L. Abdominal computed tomography (CT) scan revealed significant dilatation of both the common bile duct (CBD) and the pancreatic duct, without any obvious periampullary mass, retroperitoneal adenopathy or liver lesions (Figure 1).

 Endoscopic retrograde cholangiopancreatography (ERCP) showed a prominent major ampulla with normal overlying mucosa.
-The CBD measured 17 mm with an abrupt “shoulder” in the region of the ampulla (Figure ).
+The CBD measured 17 mm with an abrupt “shoulder” in the region of the ampulla (Figure 2).
 The ampullary obstruction was relieved with temporary biliary stent placement.
-Subsequent endoscopic ultrasonography (EUS) identified a 23 mm × 27 mm well circumscribed, round, hypoechoic mass in the region of the ampulla adjacent to the biliary stent, which was distinct from the pancreatic tissue and the duodenal wall (Figure ).
+Subsequent endoscopic ultrasonography (EUS) identified a 23 mm × 27 mm well circumscribed, round, hypoechoic mass in the region of the ampulla adjacent to the biliary stent, which was distinct from the pancreatic tissue and the duodenal wall (Figure 3).
 EUS-guided fine needle biopsy was suggestive of a carcinoid tumor.
 Positron emission tomography (PET) scan confirmed a lesion of increased metabolism in the vicinity of the pancreatic head, and excluded distant metastases.
 Urinary 5-hydroxyindoleacetic acid (5-HIAA), and serum carcinoembryonic antigen (CEA), CA19-9, serotonin, somatostatin and chromogranin A levels were all within normal limits.

 A pylorus-preserving pancreaticoduodenectomy was performed.
 Pathology revealed a T3, N1 ampullary carcinoid extending into the peripancreatic fat, with 7/13 positive lymphnodes.
 Immunohistochemically, tumor cells expressed chromogranin A and synaptophysin, and focally serotonin and somatostatin, which were stained negative for insulin, glucagon, and gastrin.
 The patient recovered uneventfully and was discharged to home on the seventh postoperative day.
 The follow-up plan consists of structural studies and biochemical markers every 3 mo up to 1 year and every 6 mo thereafter.
 At 9 mo he remained asymptomatic with no radiographically or biochemically detectable disease.